Unidata/python-training/pages/gallery/gallery-home.rst

 .. link:
 .. description:

-Welcome to the Unidata Python Example Gallery!
+Welcome to the example gallery!
 Check out detailed examples for atmospheric science and meteorology, from data analysis to publication-quality figures.
 Feel free to use code from these examples in your own work.
 To download an example, click the "Source" link in the top right corner of the Notebook page.
 Curious about the Python libraries used in these